Employer of Record

 Self-Employment

-Citizens of EEA countries have the right to be self-employed in Hungary without needing a work permit.
-This allows individuals from these countries to establish and run their own businesses under the same conditions as Hungarian nationals, fostering entrepreneurial opportunities and economic integration.
+Citizens of EEA countries have the right to be self-employed in Hungary without needing a work permit, subject to the applicable business and residence rules.

 Posted Workers